Vill-Lab/2023-AAAI-SDMIA/README.md

 ```

 ## Getting start
-Step1: Gaining the feature embedding outputs of trainning and test set from target model.
+Step 1: Gaining the feature embedding outputs of training and test set from the target model.
-Step2: Trainning and evaluating the model.
+Step 2: Training and evaluating the model.
 ```
 python main.py
 ```